Odds are your website is flooded with irrelevant copy…

 3. Retargeting Ads

 When someone visits your site and exits, they’re not lost if you use retargeting ads well.
 These ads know where you’ve been and if you’ve purchased there; with that, they follow you online.
-Here’s one Copy Hackers used recently to reach out to those who’d clicked on their ebook catalog without converting (Heaven forbid!):
+Here’s one Copyhackers used to reach out to those who’d clicked on their ebook catalog without converting (Heaven forbid!):